pabloquian/project-all-nba-teams/README.md

 # ALL NBA TEAMS PROJECT

-### This is my Ironhack Data Analytics mid-bootcamp project, a project about Cleaning, Transforming and Exploring the data.
+### This is my Ironhack Data Analytics mid-bootcamp project, a project about Cleaning, Transforming and Exploring NBA data.

 Inside the `Notebooks` folder you will find three Jupyter Notebooks, where is the work I have done using Pyhton.